Friday, November 28, 2008

 "Give him to me Yorky.
 I'll make short work of him.
 He's led me on a right merry chase for the last half hour."

 I handed her the roosters legs and she took off towards a large stump.
 The top of the stump had been sawn off flat with a chain saw so it make an ideal chopping block.
-I walked towards the veranda back door and just before I opened it, I looked back to see what Ruby was up to.
+I walked towards the veranda back door and just before I opened it, I looked back to see what Nellie was up to.
 She now had the roosters' neck across the chopping block and a large, long-handled axe was firmly in her right hand.
 She raised it just above her shoulder and said,

 'THUMP!'
 The axe head came crashing down on the Roosters' neck just behind his head.
 The old rooster had no idea what had happened to him.
 The roosters' head lay on the right hand side of the axe, which was firmly imbedded into the flat stump.
 She flung the rooster down in front of her and blood spurted out of its neck stump where its head had been a few seconds before.
-While the nerves in the roosters body were kicking and making it jump all over the place, Ruby wiped the sides of the axe on the wood chips, which were used on the ground to keep the dust down.
+While the nerves in the roosters body were kicking and making it jump all over the place, Nellie wiped the sides of the axe on the wood chips, which were used on the ground to keep the dust down.
 When she was satisfied it was clean enough for her, she stuck the axe back into the stump and went over to retrieve the rooster.
 As she bent over to pick it up, I heard her say,

 "That slowed ya down a bit sport, didn't it!"